enp1s0/cutf/README.md

 # cutf - CUDA Template Functions
 *The library of the CUDA/C++ Otaku, by the CUDA/C++ Otaku(?), for the CUDA/C++ Otaku shall not perish from the earth.*

+**Warning!**

+This library is under developing.
+Destructive changes may occur.

 ## Introduction
 cutf is a tiny CUDA template library.